Local Hero (film): Plot

+Meanwhile, in the United States of America, Happer grows gradually disillusioned with his therapist, whose “treatment” involves showering Happer with a continuous torrent of verbal abuse.
+The therapist continues to obsessively harass and verbally abuse Happer, at first over the phone, eventually climbing up several storeys to reach Happer's office where he attempts to plaster the words “Happer, you’re a motherfucker” onto the window, whereupon Happer tells his secretary to call the police, and tell them to shoot the therapist off the window of the building.
+He then prepares to leave for Scotland.

 As the deal nears completion, Gordon discovers that Ben Knox, an old beachcomber who lives in a driftwood shack on the shore, owns the beach through a grant from the Lord of the Isles to his ancestor.
-MacIntyre tries everything to entice Ben to sell, even offering enough money to buy any other beach in the world, but the owner is content with what he has.
-Ben picks up some sand and offers to sell for the same number of pound notes as he has grains of sand in his hand.
+After being offered thirty thousand pounds, Ben picks up some sand and offers to sell for the same number of pound notes as he has grains of sand in his hand.
 A suspicious MacIntyre declines, only to be told there could not have been more than ten thousand grains.
+MacIntyre continues to try everything to entice Ben to sell, even offering enough money to buy a similar stretch of any other beach in the world, but Ben is not interested.

-Happer finally arrives on site, just in time to unknowingly forestall a potential confrontation between some of the villagers and Ben.
+Happer finally arrives on site, just in time to unknowingly forestall an ugly confrontation between some of the villagers and Ben.
 When Mac informs him of the snag in the proceedings, he decides to negotiate personally with Ben and, in the process, discovers a kindred spirit.
-Happer opts to locate the refinery offshore and set up an astronomical observatory instead.
-He sends MacIntyre home to implement the changes.
-Danny brings up Marina's dream of an oceanographic research facility and suggests combining the two into the "Happer Institute", an idea that Happer likes.
-A sombre MacIntyre returns to his apartment in Houston.
+Happer opts to relocate the refinery offshore and set up an astronomical observatory instead.
+Danny brings up Marina's dream of an oceanographic research facility and suggests combining the two into the "Happer Institute", an idea that Happer enthusiastically embraces.
+Sent back home to implement the changes, a sombre MacIntyre returns to his apartment in Houston.
 He pulls from his pocket pebbles and shells and spreads them out on the work surface.
 The local phone box in Ferness starts ringing.